 - Fiskars X15 Chopping Axe, 23.5-Inch

-A survival situation does not take a time out just because the sun has gone down.
+A survival situation will not take a time out just because the sun has gone down.
 There will be work that needs to be done after sunset.

-This work will undoubtedly require 2 hands to complete, for this reason I will always choose a head lamp as my main candling device.
+The work you need to do will undoubtedly require 2 hands to complete.
+So for this reason I will always choose a head lamp as my main candling device.
 This allows me to have light on my work and keep both hands free.

 A fire provides light as well, but if you want a hand held flashlight or lantern in your kit, I would consider these as secondary candling devices.
 Also handy in a survival situation are glow sticks.